WorldHistoricalGazetteer/whgazetteer/README.md

 WHG is aggregating attestations of historical place references contributed by researchers.
 Version 1 was launched on 27 July 2020 and [Version 2](http://whgazetteer.org) released on 4 August 2021, with generous support from the Royal Dutch Academy's [KNAW Humanities Cluster](https://www.knaw.nl/en).
 Incremental updates are ongoing.
 There is substantial information about the purposes and uses of WHG in its [Site Guide](http://whgazetteer.org/tutorials/guide/) and [Tutorials](http://whgazetteer.org/tutorials/).
 Announcements and discussion about the project are available on [our blog website](http://blog.whgazetteer.org) and via our Twitter feed, [@WHGazetteer](https://twitter.com/WHGazetteer).

+### Contributing to software and data development

+WHG is an open-source project.
+Please see [this document](docs/contributing_dev.md) for an overview of how to participate in the several aspects of WHG development.
+Specific tasks in our long TODO queue will be added as GitHub issues soon.

 ### Change log

 #### v2.0.1 (1 Feb 2022)